Pravoberezhny constituency

 The Pravoberezhny constituency (No.88) is a Russian legislative constituency in Voronezh Oblast.
 The constituency covers parts of Voronezh and Voronezh Oblast on the right bank of the Voronezh River.
+After 2025 redistricting Voronezh Oblast is slated to lose one of its four constituencies, so Pravoberezhny constituency is going to be dissolved and most of it absorbed by Voronezh constituency.

+The constituency has been represented since 2016 by United Russia deputy Sergey Chizhov, a ашму-term State Duma member and businessman.